demidenm/bidsstatsmod_groupmods/README.md

 - interaction models
 - ANOVA designs

 These examples are comparable to those listed for [FSL](https://web.mit.edu/fsl_v5.0.10/fsl/doc/wiki/GLM.html).
-However, BIDS-SM faciliates running these models across multiple software AFNI (3dREMLfit) and Nilearn (SPM GLM) [Coming soon: FSL]
+However, BIDS-SM faciliates running these models across multiple software AFNI (3dREMLfit) and Nilearn (SPM GLM) [Coming soon: FSL].

+> Note: Model descriptions and illustrations are presented in the Jupyter Notebook [model_illustrations.ipynb](notebooks/model_illustrations.ipynb].
+Details about the workflow such as setup and usage are included below.

 ## Overview